8 Tips & Exercises for Healing Pelvic Organ Prolapse

-The thought of our vaginas falling outside of our body is absolutely terrifying, and when most people think about prolapse, this may be the image that first comes to mind.
+The thought of our vaginas falling outside of our body is absolutely terrifying, and when most people think about pelvic floor prolapse, this may be the image that first comes to mind.
 But for the vast majority of people living with prolapse, this is not their experience and never will be.
 In reality, many people may have a prolapse and not even know it.
-Other people may have a prolapse and only feel it while going for a run or after being on their feet all day or when sitting on the toilet or just when they place their hand at their vulva during a shower.
+Other people may have a prolapse and only feel it while going for a run or after being on their feet all day or when sitting on the toilet or just when they place their hand on their vulva during a shower.
 There are a variety of prolapses and an even larger variety of prolapse symptoms, ranging from heaviness or pressure in the vagina, bulging towards and even beyond the vaginal opening, to occasional sensations of wearing a tampon when you aren't.

 Whatever your experience, it's important to understand that a prolapse is not a dangerous or emergency situation — and having symptoms now does not necessarily mean that your condition will absolutely worsen over time.
 Still, if you are experiencing pelvic symptoms, whether pain, pressure or incontinence, it is important to reach out to your medical provider.
 Your doctor can help you understand what's happening in your body and let you know if pelvic floor physical therapy for prolapse is right for you.